om29-dev/indradhanu/README.md

 ## Simulation behavior

-- The backend can generate simulation results using built-in deterministic or random generators.
+- The backend can generate simulation results using built-in deterministic generators.
 - No external LLM or Gemini integration is required or used by default.
 If external simulation integrations are added later, they will be documented here and controlled via the project's `.env` file.

 **Sample .env file:**